dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

   csstvUpwards -- "{X = C}" --> overallOutput
 ```

-## Proposed changes
+## Rules

+The unsatisfactory outcome described in the motivating example is
-We propose generating more constraints from existing constraints and
+solved by generating more constraints from the existing ones and from
-the bound.
-The original example is solved by this proposal and a few
-more beneficial examples are discussed afterwards.
+the bounds of the type parameters being constrained.
+The current
+section describes the application of that solution to the motivating
+example and concludes with more examples of improvements.

 In the motivating example, adding the best-effort bound approximation
 didn't affect the result.
 The set of constraints for `X` already